RIT-EVT/BMS/docs/source/srs.rst

 * Performance of handshake with charge controller
 * Reporting of health of battery pack
-* Control of the flow of current

 Overview
 --------

 The rest of this software design document will go further into the specifics of the requirements while also looking at the constraints of the system.
-The goal is to clarify the use cases of the DEV1 BMS and specifying what the DEV1 BMS will do in those use cases.
+The goal is to clarify the use cases of the DEV1 BMS and to specify what the DEV1 BMS will do in those cases.
 Design considerations will not be discussed, however notable design constraints will be covered.

 Overall Description